Security checklist

 The primary aim of this checklist is to assist you in building apps that exemplify best-practice security measures.
 Covering a spectrum of considerations, the checklist addresses areas from environment configuration, roles, and permissions, to scripts embedded within coded components.
 Depending on the diverse building blocks you've employed, some checkpoints might be optional, offering flexibility within the framework while maintaining security standards.

-Most Appfarm Create users have at least one of the built-in roles: Owner, Maintainer, or Developer, which defines their basic access rights.
+Most Appfarm Create users have at least one of the : Owner, Maintainer, or Developer, which defines their basic access rights.
 In the Development environment, the built-in roles describe access to apps, services, and object classes, as well as modification of user accounts, updating app secrets, etc. The built-in roles, however, do not have access to Test, Staging, or Production.
 To access a client app in these environments, you must have a custom role with the necessary permissions.

-Learn more about how to add users and assign roles.
+Learn more about how to .

-When setting permissions, operate with the principle of least privilege in mind: all users are given the minimum levels of access – or permissions – needed to perform their job functions.
+When setting , operate with the principle of least privilege in mind: all users are given the minimum levels of access – or permissions – needed to perform their job functions.
 Collaborate on a permissions model together with your stakeholders to leave out any doubts about access control.

 On creation, all users should be assigned a suitable role granting correct permissions.